insights

 Read Time: 6 Minutes

-The thyroid gland plays a major role in the regulation of many body processes, especially those related to metabolic function.
-Maintaining optimal function of the thyroid and balanced levels of its main hormones, triiodothyronine (T3) and thyroxine (T4), is vital for overall health.
 Dysfunction of thyroid hormone performance is quite common and may result from conditions such as thyroiditis and hypothyroidism.
-In the United States, hypothyroidism is estimated to affect approximately 10% of adults, with a potentially higher prevalence in older populations.1 The autoimmune condition known as Hashimoto’s thyroiditis is the most common type of hypothyroidism, affecting one to two percent of people in the US, most of them women.2 In this disorder, a dysregulated immune response impairs the production of thyroid hormones.
-On the flip side from a low-functioning thyroid is hyperthyroidism, which impacts about one percent of people in the US, with women and older adults more likely to develop the condition.3 Graves’ disease is the most common cause of hyperthyroidism in the US.4 In this autoimmune disorder, autoantibodies activate the thyroid-stimulating hormone receptor, inducing excessive thyroid hormone secretion.4
+In the US, hypothyroidism is estimated to affect approximately 12% of adults, with a potentially higher prevalence in older populations.1 The autoimmune condition known as Hashimoto’s thyroiditis is the most common type of hypothyroidism, which more often occurs in women, and has an estimated global prevalence between 7.5% and 11.4%, depending on geographic region and economic group.2 In this disorder, a dysregulated immune response impairs the production of thyroid hormones.
+On the flip side from a low-functioning thyroid is hyperthyroidism, which has a global prevalence estimated between 0.2% and 2.5%, with women more likely to develop the condition.3 Graves’ disease is the most common cause of hyperthyroidism.3,4 In this autoimmune disorder, autoantibodies activate the thyroid-stimulating hormone receptor, inducing excessive thyroid hormone secretion.

 A low-functioning thyroid is conventionally treated by taking the thyroid hormone medicine levothyroxine,5 while hyperthyroid conditions such as Graves’ disease may be conventionally treated by antithyroid drugs, radioiodine, or potentially surgery.4 How can the functional medicine approach help restore thyroid hormone balance and promote thyroid health?
 Understanding the factors that may be at the root of an imbalance is an important place to start.
 In the following video, Patrick Hanaway, MD, IFM educator and senior advisor to IFM’s CEO, discusses functional medicine’s role in addressing low thyroid function and helping the thyroid to heal.